 2. At the bottom right, click the three horizontal dots for more options.

-3. Click History, then Clear Browsing Data.
+3. Click More, then Delete Browsing Data.

-5. Click on Clear Browsing Data.
+5. Click on Delete Browsing Data.

 How to clear your Google Chrome cache and cookies on an Android device